0exp/qonfig/README.md

 **Features**:

-- is invoked on any mutation of any setting key
+- validation is invoked on any mutation of any setting:
   - during dataset instantiation;
   - when assigning new values;
   - when calling `#reload!`;